Home » International Relations » United Nations General Assembly

 Important Issues like peace and security and other global concerns are discussed and decided by the UNGA.
 It also makes decisions about membership expansion.
 Voting is used to make decisions.
 In most cases, a simple majority is taken into account, but in cases of significant decisions, a two-thirds majority is taken into account.
 Each participant has one vote.
 There is no one with veto power, unlike the Security Council.
 Vijaya Lakshmi Pandit, the only Indian General Assembly President to date, was elected as the UNGA’s eighth president in 1953.

-United Nations General Assembly Purpose
+Duties and Authority of United Nations General Assembly

 The following lists the United Nations General Assembly’s duties and authority: